We are keen on keeping our kids as active as we can…

 She isn’t someone that takes to team sports well.
 The class, and the programme, seems to offer a great alternative to playing football or hockey, etc. Sometimes the kids that want to be active don’t have a focus for their energy because they aren’t into team sports.
 There just aren’t enough alternatives for them to pursue, particularly if they aren’t naturally sporty either.
 This class provided a fun way for my daughter to learn about fitness, movement, and to help build confidence, without the need to be keen on a particular sport, whether it’s football, athletics or anything else in between.

 Chatterbox has always being worried about “failing” too, part of the reason that team sports put her off – there are a lot of other people watching and relying on you.
-This programme is focused on improvements in YOUR OWN
+This programme is focused on improvements in YOUR OWN achievements and progressing.

 For those that are competitive it is possible to “compete” using some of the activities.
 For example, the lights game where you have to hit lights and you are timed to see how long it takes you to finish the exercise compared to other members of your class.
 The faster your reactions, the quicker you will be able to finish.
 However, within the full programme, a key principle is to see your improvement within the period the classes are taken.